-A trainer has to have professional knowledge of the content of the course, in particular the first aid themes and learning results defined in the corresponding chapter.
+A trainer must have professional knowledge of the content of the course, in particular the first aid themes and learning results defined in the corresponding chapter.

 Every trainer also has to acquire knowledge of basic didactic and teaching methods.
-This includes conflict management, relevant rules & guidelines, motivation, target group analysis, feedback / communication, evaluation / check of success, different methods of moderating3,
+This includes conflict management, relevant rules & guidelines, motivation, target group analysis, feedback / communication, evaluation / check of success, different methods of moderating3. subject-specific background-knowledge4, rhetorical skills, the role of the trainer as a medium, realistic emergency simulation, and topic demarcation5.